 With that, a business owner can steer the development and growth of the brand and shape how the company will be perceived out there.

-A brand is the sum of all expressions by which an entity (person, organization, company, business unit, city, nation, etc.) intends to be recognised.
+A brand is the sum of all expressions by which an entity (person, organisation, company, business unit, city, nation, etc.) intends to be recognised.

 Why You Need Both